QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

 ## State management

-This example introduces state management in components.
+This example introduces component state management.
 Our goal is to create a header component that calculates consecutive terms in the Fibonacci-like sequence and shows their ratio - one calculation per page.
 Additionally, we want to use different background colors depending on the modulo calculus of the current sequence term.

 Let's begin with the struct declaration that will hold the state:

 ::: warning
-Important: please consider the state as read only.
-Never mutate already existing state.
-To perform mutation, create new struct instance and assign it to the State property.
+Important: please consider the state to be read-only.
+Never mutate existing state.
+To perform mutation, create a new struct instance and assign it to the State property.
 The QuestPDF library may perform multiple `Compose` method calls per page.
 The library may also change the state internally.
 :::

 ```csharp